 Seafarers play a vital role in all our lives and they deserve recognition and support when they come into port.

-We are looking for volunteer Seafarers' Port Welfare Liaisons (SPWL).
-As a SPWL, you will act as a point of contact and provide essential information to visiting seafarers.
+We are also looking for volunteer Seafarers' Port Welfare Liaisons (SPWL) who will act as a point of contact and provide essential information to visiting seafarers.
 If you are interested in this role, please ask your port owner or authority to nominate you.

 Together, we can change the face of seafaring for the better.